reimagined/hacker-news-resolve/README.md

 ### Submit View

 Implement the [Submit](./client/containers/Submit.js) container to add new stories.
-Temporary delete actions import and `mapDispatchToProps`.
+Temporarily delete actions import and `mapDispatchToProps`.

 Add the created container to [routes](./client/routes.js) with the `/submit` path.